oharac/BD_CHI_shiny/README.md

 # CHI_shiny_app
-This project is a shiny app for some visualizations of the Cumulative Health Impact on world oceans data.
+This project is a shiny app for some visualizations of the Cumulative Human Impact on world oceans data.

 ## Author
 Ian Brunjes